sugi-chan/siege_operator_detection/README.md

 ~~the related datasets are around 3gb, so message me if you want a copy, but overall not hard to create~~

-link to dataset [here](https://drive.google.com/open?id=18ctkrR13XgiCMEgtIgRpQ8xuXIWTlWff).
-These are the annotations and xmls which are suitable for this Keras implementation or standard tensorflow detection pipelines
+link to dataset [here](https://drive.google.com/open?id=16BoenC_F4PFCd6BCxk7H6jxjFXBbSAoi).
+These are the annotations and xmls which are suitable for this Keras implementation or standard tensorflow detection pipelines.
+Annotations I believe are called `person` still.